Skip to main content

 Do I need to host my code on Polystacks?

-No!
-Your code stays on GitHub.
-We just index and showcase it, linking back to your repository.
+No. Your code stays on GitHub.
+We index and showcase it, linking back to your repository.

-Yes!
-Once indexed, we automatically sync your README and metadata daily.
-Stars, forks, and other GitHub metrics update in real-time.
+Yes.
+Once indexed, we sync your README and metadata daily.
+Stars, forks, and other metrics update automatically.

-Yes!
-Simply remove the quantum-marqov topic from your GitHub repository, and it will be delisted within 24 hours.
+Yes.
+Remove the polystacks topic from your GitHub repository and it will be delisted within 24 hours.

-No, it's completely free!
-Marqov is a community platform for quantum computing.
+No, it's free.
+Polystacks is a community platform.